2004–05 UEFA Cup qualifying rounds

 The 2004–05 UEFA Cup qualifying rounds was the qualification competition that determined the teams participating in the main competition of the 2004–05 UEFA Cup.
 It began on 13 July 2004 with the first qualifying round and ended on 26 August 2004 with the second qualifying round.
 The two qualifying rounds narrowed the clubs down to 80 teams in preparation for the first round.

-Times are CEST (UTC+2), as listed by UEFA (local times, if different, are in parentheses).
+Times are CEST (UTC+2), as listed by UEFA.

 Teams

 In total, 89 teams entered qualifying stage, which consisted of the following rounds: